Facilitated Learning for Developing Graduate Experiences (FLeDGE)

 Thus far, six undergraduate students, two graduate students, and three postdoctoral fellows have been involved in the program.
 The first two undergraduate students, Brittney Hopkins [mentor Dr. Sarah DuRant] and John Burke [mentor Christine Bergeron]), graduated in 2009 and moved on to graduate programs.
 These two students have first-authored manuscripts that are currently published in Environmental Pollution and Journal of Experimental Zoology.
 The undergraduate student involved in 2010 (Amanda Wilson [mentor Dr. Sarah DuRant]), graduated and spent an additional year in the Hopkins laboratory as a post baccalaureate research fellow.
 Amanda recently accepted a PhD position with Dr. Rachel Bowden at Illinois State University.
 David Drewitt and Stephanie Chin [mentor Dr. J.D.
 Willson] finished their projects in May of 2012.
 Stephanie is starting graduate school at William and Mary in 2013 and will be working with Dr. Dan Cristol.
 Our most recent graduate, Lisa Trapp [mentor Dr. Michelle Beck], finished her work in the FLeDGE program in May of 2013.

-Alex Grimaudo (2017-present; mentor: Sydney Hope): Project title: The effects of clutch size and environmental conditions on night incubation behavior in wood ducks.
+Alex Grimaudo (2017-2019; mentor: Sydney Hope): Project title: The effects of clutch size and environmental conditions on night incubation behavior in wood ducks.

 Valentina Alaasam (2013-2014; mentor: Cathy Jackowski): Project title: Morphology and physiology of brooding and non-brooding hellbenders (Cryptobranchus alleganiensis).